 Plaintiff has also filed a motion requesting the appointment of counsel.

 (Doc.
 3.)
 The Tenth Circuit has identified four factors to be considered when a court is deciding whether to appoint counsel for an individual: (1) plaintiff's ability to afford counsel, (2) plaintiff's diligence in searching for counsel, (3) the merits of plaintiff's case, and (4) plaintiff's capacity to prepare and present the case without the aid of counsel.
 McCarthy v.
 Weinberg, 753 F.2d 836, 838-39 (10th Cir.
 1985) (listing factors applicable to applications under the IFP statute); Castner v.
 Colorado Springs Cablevision, 979 F.2d 1417, 1421 (10th Cir.
 1992) (listing factors applicable to applications under Title VII).
 Thoughtful and prudent use of the appointment power is necessary so that willing counsel may be located without the need to make coercive appointments.
 The indiscriminate appointment of volunteer counsel to undeserving claims will waste a precious resource and may discourage attorneys from donating their time.
 Castner, 979 F.2d at 1421.

-As discussed above, Plaintiff's financial situation would make it impossible for him to afford counsel.
+As discussed above, Plaintiff's financial situation would make it impossible for her to afford counsel.
 The second Castner factor is Plaintiff's diligence in searching for counsel.
-The form motion used by Plaintiff clearly indicates that he was to "confer with (not merely contact)" at least five attorneys regarding legal representation prior to filing the motion.
+The form motion used by Plaintiff clearly indicates that she was to "confer with (not merely contact)" at least five attorneys regarding legal representation prior to filing the motion.
 (Doc.
-11 (emphasis in original).)
+3, at 2 (emphasis in original).)
 The form provides space for the name, address, date(s) of contact, method of contact, and response received for six attorneys.
-Plaintiff has left this entire portion of the motion blank, leading the Court to conclude that he has not contacted any attorneys.
+Plaintiff has provided information for only one attorney she has contacted.